Crafting and curating on-line communication, content and communities

 But enough of the past — I am now freelance, and able to offer advice and assistance around:

-- Event facilitation.
-I’ve managed and/ or compèred a number of conferences and unconferences, including Hyper Local WM, ShropCamp, LibraryCamp, GalleryCamp, State of the Map 2013, BlueLightCamp, etc., and assisted or led sessions at many more.
+- Event facilitation: I’ve managed and/ or compèred a number of conferences, unconferences (including Hyper Local WM, ShropCamp, LibraryCamp, GalleryCamp, State of the Map 2013, BlueLightCamp, etc.), and even an awards ceremony, and assisted or led sessions at many more.
 I’m also one of the team who run the more intimate BrewCamp

 - Social media and community-building: not so much “how to use Twitter” (or whatever) as “how to use Twitter well; to meet organisational objectives”.